Guitar Build Process

 Gluing the bridge

-Reaming bridge pin holes
+Reaming bridge pin holes to fit

 Attach tuners and fit Straplok